bielcardona/OTSun/doc/intro.rst

-behaviour, like its ``emitting_region``, describing the physical location of the source of the rays to be emitted, and its ``light_spectrum`` and ``direction_distribution``, describing respectively the wavelengths and directions of the rays to be emitted.
+behaviour, like its ``emitting_region``, describing the physical location of the source of the rays to be emitted, and its ``light_spectrum`` and ``direction_distribution``, describing respectively the distribution of wavelengths and directions of the rays to be emitted.

 The parameter ``light_spectrum`` can either be a constant, meaning that all rays will be emitted with the same specified wavelength (given in